 Stepped Wedge Group- or Cluster-Randomized Trials (SWGRTs)

 A study in which groups of participants are randomly assigned to sequences and the intervention is delivered on a staggered schedule until all sequences receive the intervention is called a stepped wedge group- or cluster-randomized trials (SWGRT or SWCRT) (SWGRT page.).
 In these studies, special methods are warranted for analysis and sample size estimation.
 Investigators should discuss any assumption that temporal trends are the same across the staggered groups and present justifications for the use of stepped wedge designs over the parallel GRT or CRT. ( ; ).
 Logistical or political considerations are examples of possible justifications ( ), but investigators should tailor justifications to their specific situation.
 Accounting for variance inflation due to group randomization in stepped wedge designs is complex due to the multilevel and longitudinal nature of the data, such as whether the trial is cross-sectional, closed cohort, or open cohort ( ).
 Decaying between-period correlations further complicate this process and should also be considered ( ).
+Investigators should consider if intervention effects will change as a function of exposure time, as not accounting for such changes can severely bias estimates of intervention effects and standard errors ( ; ; ).
 Investigators should address these issues in their analytic plan and in their sample size calculations.
 Additional information is available on the

 - Example: A Managed Aquifer Recharge (MAR) system can reduce salt content in groundwater.
 The MAR Trial investigated the effect a MAR system has on blood pressure in 16 coastal communities over a period of five months ( ).
 Four new communities received the MAR system each month, with all 16 communities receiving the system by the end of the trial.

-Hybrid effectiveness-implementation trials are clinical trials designed to assess the impact of an intervention on clinical effectiveness and implementation.
-Curran and colleagues proposed three hybrid types (): Hybrid Type 1 trials test the effects of a clinical intervention on relevant outcomes while observing and gathering information on implementation, Hybrid Type 2 trials test clinical and implementation strategies simultaneously, and Hybrid Type 3 trials test implementation strategies while observing and gathering information on the intervention’s impact on relevant outcomes.
-In Type 2 and 3 trials, implementation strategies can be developed and evaluated utilizing an implementation research framework; examples include RE-AIM ( ; ) and the Consolidated Framework for Implementation Research ( ; ).
+Hybrid effectiveness-implementation studies are clinical trials designed to assess the impact of an intervention on clinical effectiveness and implementation.
+Curran and colleagues proposed three hybrid types (; ): Hybrid Type 1 studies test the effects of a clinical intervention on relevant outcomes while observing and gathering information on implementation, Hybrid Type 2 studies test clinical and implementation strategies simultaneously, and Hybrid Type 3 studies test implementation strategies while observing and gathering information on the intervention’s impact on relevant outcomes.
+For Hybrid Type 2 studies, dual randomized controlled trials may be employed to conduct rigorous investigations of both implementation strategies and intervention programs ( ).
+In Hybrid Type 2 and 3 studies, implementation strategies can be developed and evaluated utilizing an implementation research framework; examples include RE-AIM ( ; ) and the Consolidated Framework for Implementation Research ( ; ).
 More information on using implementation frameworks is available ( ).
-Because the main outcomes for Type 3 trials are implementation focused, randomization at a group or health-care facility level may be proposed, often using a parallel or stepped-wedge group- or cluster-randomized trial (see above).
+Because Hybrid Type 2 and 3 studies emphasize implementation outcomes, randomization at a group or health-care facility level may be proposed, often using a parallel or stepped-wedge group- or cluster-randomized trial (see above).

-- Hybrid Type 2 Trial.
+- Hybrid Type 2 Study.
 An intervention was developed to address the co-occurrence of diabetes and depression and was pilot tested with good results.
-A Hybrid Type 2 trial examined the effectiveness of the intervention and tested an implementation strategy for increasing intervention use and fidelity ( ).
+A Hybrid Type 2 study examined the effectiveness of the intervention and tested an implementation strategy for increasing intervention use and fidelity ( ).

 Multiphase Optimization STrategy (MOST)